pixpark/gpupixel/docs/docs/en/custom/custom_target.md

 # Custom Output and Rendering

-This article explains how to implement custom output and rendering functionality by inheriting from the `Target` base class.
-GPUPixel provides two typical implementation examples: `TargetView` and `TargetRawDataOutput`, which we will use to illustrate the implementation process.
+This article explains how to implement custom output and rendering functionality by inheriting from the `Sink` base class.
+GPUPixel provides two typical implementation examples: `SinkRender` and `SinkRawData`, which we will use to illustrate the implementation process.

-## Target Base Class
+## Sink Base Class

-The `Target` class is the base class for all output targets, defining the following key functionalities:
+The `Sink` class is the base class for all output targets, defining the following key functionalities:

 - Managing input framebuffers
 - Handling rotation modes